-We also explain why baby bottle importers must be particularly careful when buying from overseas manufacturers.
+We also explain why baby bottle importers must exercise caution when buying from overseas manufacturers.

 16 CFR Part 1303 – Ban of lead-containing paint and similar surface coatings

-16 CFR Part 1303 lays down the maximum lead content concentration in the surface-coating materials of some categories of consumer products, including baby bottles.
-Currently, this value is 90 parts per million (ppm), which equals 0.009% of the total weight.
+16 CFR Part 1303 sets the maximum lead content concentration in surface-coating materials for some categories of consumer products, including baby bottles.
+This value is currently 90 parts per million (ppm), which equals 0.009% of the total weight.

-16 CFR Part 1303 is highly relevant to manufacturers or importers of baby feeding bottles, which often include decorative painted patterns on the surface.
-These paints might contain lead, which is often used in order to accelerate drying, increase durability, and delay corrosion.
+16 CFR Part 1303 might be relevant to manufacturers or importers of baby feeding bottles, for instance in the case they include decorative painted patterns or coatings on the product’s surface.
+These paints might contain lead, which often is used to accelerate drying, increase durability, and delay corrosion.

-Lead is strictly regulated in children’s products, as it might be especially dangerous for children.
+Lead is regulated in children’s products, as it might be dangerous to children.
 The symptoms of babies and children exposed to lead include loss of appetite, vomiting, weight loss, kidney failure, learning disabilities, and other issues.

 16 CFR Part 1500.87 – Children’s products containing lead